DecipherNow/workshops/training/3. Grey Matter Service Deployment/Grey Matter Service Deployment Training.md

 Another salient feature is that the sidecar is largely unconfigured.
 It is given only enough information to know that it should contact the control plane to request configuration (`PROXY_DYNAMIC`), where to do that (`XDS_HOST` and `XDS_PORT`), and what configuration to request (that of `XDS_CLUSTER`).

-> Note: If you are deploying your service into a non-default namespace, `control.default.svc.cluster.local` should instead read `control.YOURNAMESPACE.svc.cluster.local`.

 Apply this configuration with

 ``` bash